 McKenna Taylor The Rise of Florida Tech Ice Hockey In Florida, where palm trees sway and the sun shines year-round, ice sports are far from the norm.
 Yet, at Florida Tech, the student-run club ice hockey program stands as a testament to passion and perseverance, bringing together a diverse group of students united by their love for the game.
 "We are about working hard and playing hard.
 We work even harder in school than we do on the ice.
 Our whole culture is about going out there, having fun and getting involved," team president Jake Medeiros said.
 Balancing the competitive nature of ice hockey with creating a fun and inclusive environment might seem challenging, but the team has perfected it.
 "We make sure everyone gets time on the ice and feels included," Medeiros said.
 "That includes off-the-ice activities, too, like team barbecues, playing paintball and watching football games together."
 Sam Colliton is entering her second year on the team and loves it.
 "I never played hockey with men until I came to Florida Tech.
 I remember during the first tryout, I was so scared because I did not know what to expect, but it was a blast.
 The team was very welcoming, and I felt right at home on the ice," Colliton said.
 The team has fully embraced the philosophy of head coach ROB MCINTOSH '16.
 "Everyone has a role and something to contribute-every shift, every play, even if you do not touch the puck, you are a part of this team," McIntosh said.
 The future of Florida Tech ice hockey looks bright.
 With a rich history, growing popularity and strong culture, the team is poised to become an even bigger part of the campus and local communities.
 Now entering his final season as a player on the team, Medeiros has his eyes toward the future.
 "My long-term vision is for Florida Tech ice hockey to become a full-time athletics program with scholarships and full funding-everything the varsity teams get," he said.
 "Just in the past four years, the program has grown dramatically, and I believe my vision is a very achievable goal."

-Read more: link.fit.edu/ice-hockey
+Image: Control of the control of the Read more: link.fit.edu/ice-hockey

-From left: Florida Tech ice hockey players Jake Medeiros, Sam Colliton and Logan Rutt Ice Hockey By the Numbers
+From left: Florida Tech ice hockey players Jake Medeiros, Sam Colliton and Logan Rutt

+Ice Hockey By the Numbers

+2003

+TEAM.

+ESTABLISHED

+AYERS for the

+PLAYERS for the 2023-2024 season, a record for the team

+350

-BLAYERS for the 2023-2024 season, a record for the team 350 FANS pack the Space Coast Iceplex in Rockledge for home games
+FANS pack the Space Coast Iceplex in Rockledge for home games

+COLLEGE HOCKEY

+SOUTH DIVISION

+WOMEN on the

+on the 2023-2024 season team

+2.5

+MINIMUM GPA

+to remain on the team

 THE PURSUIT

+FAMILIAR FACES:

-FAMILIAR FACES: Rodd Newcombe A SERIES CATCHING UP WITH THE CAMPUS FIGURES WHO MADE YOUR TIME AT FLORIDA TECH MEMORABLE Building meaningful connections with students is the cornerstone of my work.
-Whether offering guidance or just saying 'Hi,' I strive to support them in their journey." -Rodd Newcombe For nearly a quarter of a century, RODD NEWCOMBE '14 Ed.S. has been a steadfast presence at Florida Tech, dedicating his career to supporting student success and fostering a thriving academic community.
-From his beginnings as a systems librarian to his current role as director of academic support services, he has witnessed and contributed to the university's evolution through innovation and unwavering dedication to students.
+Rodd Newcombe A SERIES CATCHING UP WITH THE CAMPUS FIGURES WHO MADE YOUR TIME AT FLORIDA TECH MEMORABLE GG Building meaningful connections with students is the cornerstone of my work.
+Whether offering guidance or just saying 'Hi,' I strive to support them in their journey." -Rodd Newcombe For nearly a guarter of a century, RODD NEWCOMBE '14 Ed.S. has been a steadfast presence at Florida Tech, dedicating his career to supporting student success and fostering a thriving academic community.
+From his beginnings as a systems librarian to his current role as director of academic support services. he has witnessed and contributed to the university's evolution through innovation and unwavering dedication to students.
 His story is one of passion, perseverance and commitment to making a difference in the lives of countless students and alumni. .....